Google’s business listings are a powerful tool for any business, but especially for local businesses.

 With Google’s business listings, you can get enhanced results in web searches.
 You can appear on Google Maps with a listing and reviews; you can get an infobox in Google’s organic search, and more.

-The system is called Google My Business, and claiming your GMB profile gives you greater control over the information about your business displayed through Google services.
+The system is called Google Business Profile (formerly Google My Business), and claiming your GMB profile gives you greater control over the information about your business displayed through Google services.
 Claiming your listing is critically essential.
 Luckily, it’s not complicated.

 Step 1: Gather Your Information

-Before claiming your Google My Business listing, the first thing you need to do is gather your information.
+Before claiming your Google Business Profile listing, the first thing you need to do is gather your information.
 You will need:

 - The Google account information you want to be tied to your business.